Best friends? Anglo keeps De Beers' diamonds

 Anglo has cut the value of De Beers assets in its books each year since 2012, after it had paid $5.1 billion for a 40 percent stake.

-But it remains the largest diamond producer by value ahead of Russia’s Alrosa (ALRS.MM), securing access to top mines through close ties to countries such as Namibia, with which signed a 10-year sales deal this week, and Botswana.
+But it remains the largest diamond producer by value ahead of Russia’s Alrosa, securing access to top mines through close ties to countries such as Namibia, with which signed a 10-year sales deal this week, and Botswana.

 It repeatedly points to growing wealth in China and India drawing in ever more consumers while output gradually declines from 2020.